Xelieu/xelieu.github.io/docs/jp-lazy-guide/updatingAnkiJPMNNoteOld.md

 # Updating: Anki JPMN Note

-- This is how to update `JPMN Note` to fix bugs or just get an actual update
+- This is how to manually update `JPMN Note` bugs while Aquafina is gone, hence we cannot use the `JPMN Manager` to update the Anki Format

 ### Update Watcher